paradite/model-benchmark-viz/PROMPT.md

-Create a visualization of the data in `top-models.json` using HTML, CSS, and JavaScript.
+Create a visualization of the model benchmark results using HTML, CSS, and JavaScript.

 The visualization must satisfy the following requirements:

+- The visualization must use the data from `results.js` directly as a global variable.
 - The visualization must focus on the primary metric for each benchmark:
   - `percent_correct` for `aider_polyglot`
   - `normalized_score` for `kcores_llm_arena`